Edited August 2021

 Natural light is the No. 1 office perk for today’s modern worker, but sometimes office layouts, or even office ranks, get in the way.

-Don’t just let the executives at your company have access to natural light.
-Instead, find creative ways to let the light in for all employees.
-Whether that means creating a collaborative space in your office near windows for anyone to work at or adding benches and walking paths outside the office for employees to frequent, let the light in at your modern office.
+Don’t just let the executives have access to natural light.
+Instead, find smart ways to let the light in for all workers.
+Whether that means creating a common space in your office near windows for anyone to work at or adding benches and walking paths outside the office for workers to frequent, let the light in at your modern office.

 In an office setting, clean air isn’t always available.
 But there are some easy fixes to this problem.

-For starters, make sure all the air vents throughout your building are open and unblocked, and that the air filters are replaced frequently.
+For starters, make sure all the air vents in your building are open and unblocked, and that the air filters are replaced often.
 Adding some office plants, keeping the office clean, and maintaining a healthy level of humidity are also a few other ways to improve air quality.
 But the simplest method is to install an air purifier.

 Other than improving the health of your employees, research shows a correlation between higher air quality and an increase in productivity.